elenderg/PAL-1000/instruções de compilação.md

 `Advance the buffer.`

-11. The "append" routines below are also needed to format the listing file.
-There are of 10 them, but there are a handful of intervening "append" routines that are used for other purposes that we'll put back later.
+11. The "_append_" routines below are also needed to format the listing file.
+There are of 10 them, but there are a handful of intervening "_append_" routines that are used for other purposes that we'll put back later.

 `To append an entry to a buffer (with separator):`
-`If the entry is nil, append "" to the buffer (with separator); exit.` `Append the entry's name to the buffer (with separator).`
+`If the entry is nil, append "__" to the buffer (with separator); exit.` `Append the entry's name to the buffer (with separator).`